morimotoindustries/AutoHoodPop/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)
 ![Requires: sampfuncs](https://img.shields.io/badge/requires-sampfuncs%20|%20moonloader%20|%20inicfg-yellow)

 **| AutoHoodPop |** is a GTA:SA Moonloader modification that automatically opens your car hood at a specified health.
-The health "danger zone" can be changed and saved by the user.
+The health "danger zone" is defaulted at 400 and can be changed and saved permanently by the user.

 ## Requirements
 - inicfg